therightdwight/taiylor-made/src/pages/posts/post-3.md

 I can't wait to learn about adding CSS so I can make this all look pretty.

 For one of my `const` variables I added `wifeAttributes` and was able to make a learning moment cute lol.

+OK I am at the adding CSS stage and I am getting excited.
+Taiylor's favorite color is purple, so purple this site shall have.